This blog Post is no longer updated – Click the Map below for Updates

 The California Dental Association: "The California Dental Association strongly recommends that dentists practicing in California suspend all in-person dental care with the exception of emergency treatment, until further notice."

-Connecticut State Dental Association: "Resolved, that the CSDA Board of Governors strongly urges that Connecticut dentists cancel all elective procedures, and only provide emergency/urgent care as defined by the American Dental Association; be it further
+Connecticut State Dental Association: April 16, 2020 – "Resolved, that the CSDA Board of Governors strongly urges that the Connecticut dentists cancel all elective procedures, and only provide emergency/urgent care as defined by the American Dental Association; be it further

-Delaware State Dental Society: "It is strongly recommended that all Delaware dentists limit their practices to urgent/emergency care only until April 6, 2020."
+Delaware State Dental Society: "The DSDS strongly recommends that all Delaware dentists limit their practices to urgent/emergency care only until April 30, 2020.
+Delaware State Dental Society President, Cathy Harris."

 DC Department of Health: "The Surgeon General has advised a halt to all hospital elective procedures to ensure resources are available to treat patients with coronavirus (COVID‐19), while the Centers for Disease Control and Prevention (CDC) has recommendations for specific health care settings to minimize risk once there is community spread.
 In addition to halting all hospital elective procedures, the District of Columbia Department of Health (DC Health) is recommending that ALL elective medical procedures, non‐urgent hospital and outpatient visits, and non‐urgent dental procedures be postponed to preserve health care capacity as our community mitigation strategies work to flatten the epidemic curve."